Alibaba files with SEC to offer 65.9 million shares

-Chinese e-commerce giant Alibaba Group Holding Limited will offer up to about 65.9 million shares worth about $5.06 billion under stock-based compensation plans, the company said in a regulatory filing on Friday.
-(1.usa.gov/1rEifLv)
+Chinese e-commerce giant Alibaba Group Holding Limited (BABA.N) will offer up to about 65.9 million shares worth about $5.06 billion under stock-based compensation plans, the company said in a regulatory filing on Friday.

 Alibaba went public on Sept.
 19 in an initial public offering that raised about $25 billion, making it the largest IPO in history.